Today in New York City Weather History: St. Patrick's Day (March 17)

 Today's high of 70° made this the mildest St. Paddy's Day since 1945 (when the temperature reached 75°, the warmest on record).
 This was also the seventh year in a row in which no precipitation fell on the date - a record streak.

 Since records began, the high has reached 70°+ just three times on St. Patrick's Day - and two of those times occurred this year and last.
-Today's high was 72° - ten degrees cooler than yesterday.
+Today's high was 72° - ten degrees cooler than yesterday (but still 23 degrees above average).
 Rain moved in mid-afternoon and amounted to 0.67".

 Today's high was just 37°, thirteen degrees colder than average and the fourth year in a row that was colder than the preceding St. Patrick's Day.